Alma universitas studiorum parmensis A.D. 962 - Università di Parma Alma universitas studiorum parmensis A.D. 962 - Università di Parma

 4. The Blended Intensive Programmes ERASMUS+ (BIP).

-In general, if you are interested in carrying out a period abroad, always check the site: UNIPR INTERNAZIONALE where all the possibilities that the student enrolled at the University of Parma has to carry out a period abroad are published.
+In general, if you are interested in carrying out a period abroad, always check the site: The international dimension where all the possibilities that the student enrolled at the University of Parma has to carry out a period abroad are published.

 To get DETAILED INFORMATION ON HOW TO PLAN YOUR INTERNATIONAL MOBILITY EXPERIENCE READ THE VADEMECUM ERASMUS